branner-non-code/notes/Python/Unpacking_a_list_of_lists.md

 ~~~
 a_list = []
 b_list = [[1, 2], [3, 4], [5, 6], [7, 8]]
-for i in b_list:
+for item in b_list:
-    for j in i:
+    for subitem in item:
         a_list.append(j)
 print(a_list)
 : [1, 2, 3, 4, 5, 6, 7, 8]